Cox rings over nonclosed fields: Introduction

 \subsection{Acknowledgements}

 The authors were supported by grants DE 1646/3-1 and ES 60/10-1 of the Deutsche Forschungsgemeinschaft.
-We thank J.-L.~Colliot-Th\'el\`ene, D.~A.~Cox, J.~Hausen, and A.~N.~Skorobogatov for useful remarks and discussions, and we thank S.~Keicher for explaining the use of the Maple package \cite{software_Cox_rings} to us and for providing some computations that we used in the proof of Proposition \ref{prop:dP4_param_compatibility}.
+We thank J.-L.~Colliot-Th\'el\`ene, D.~A.~Cox, J.~Hausen, A.~N.~Skorobogatov, and the referees for useful remarks and discussions, and we thank S.~Keicher for explaining the use of the Maple package \cite{software_Cox_rings} to us.
+Example~\ref{exa:quintic_dp} is based on a discussion with D.~Loughran.